-- Project site must be in SDG&E's service territory. - Must be a Residential customer with an active SDG&E electric account. - Must pay the Public Purpose Program surcharge on the account where the energy efficiency (EE) equipment is to be installed. - 12 consecutive months of energy usage data is available. - More than one CPUC ratepayer-funded energy efficiency incentive or rebate program does not cover the same cost of a measure, including but not limited to the Statewide Midstream programs (e.g. HVAC and Lighting). - The project site does not have a change in on-site generation within the previous year.
-Specifically, the capacity of solar, thermal energy storage, battery storage systems has not changed in 12 months and does not plan to change for the next 12 months.
-Should the Customer add any of these generation sources to the project site during the 12-month monitoring period, then the project will be deemed ineligible for further incentives as of the installation date of that generation and no further monitoring of the project site will continue. - Project sites with changes in EV status in the previous 12 months or planned in the next 12 months should generally be excluded from consideration.
-The increased energy usage due to EV charging can overshadow the savings achieved by the EE project and result in negative savings. - Customer may not be enrolled in a wholesale Demand Response program under Rule 32.
-Adjustments for enrollment in any other Demand Response program will be made to prevent double counting the impact from that program. - Projects must comply with the NMEC Rulebook for permissible projects. - Projects must be installed no later than June 30, 2025, or when all funds have been used, whichever comes first. - Other requirements as noted in the program M&V plan.
+- Project site must be in SDG&E's service territory. - Must have an active SDG&E electric account. - Must pay the Public Purpose Program surcharge on the account where the energy efficiency (EE) equipment is to be installed. - 12 consecutive months of energy usage data is available. - More than one CPUC ratepayer-funded energy efficiency incentive or rebate program is not covering the same cost of a measure, including but not limited to the Statewide Midstream programs (e.g. HVAC and Lighting). - The project site does not have a change in on-site generation within the previous year.
+Specifically, the capacity of solar, thermal energy storage, or battery storage systems has not changed in 12 months and does not plan to change for the next 12 months. - Project sites with changes in EV status in the previous 12 months or planned in the next 12 months should generally be excluded from consideration.
+The increased energy usage due to EV charging can overshadow the savings achieved by the EE project and result in negative savings. - The eligibility of projects with new onsite solar or storage systems is being considered.
+Updates regarding the eligibility of these projects will be provided on the SRMAP website at sdge.com/SRMAP. - Customer may not be enrolled in a wholesale Demand Response program under Rule 32. - Customer sites with more than 1 MW of peak demand consumption will require additional screening to determine eligibility. - Projects must comply with the NMEC Rulebook for permissible projects.

+- Projects must be installed no later than March 31, 2024, or when all funds have been used, whichever comes first. - Other requirements as noted in the program M&V plan.